When is Suitable Alternative Employment Not Actually Suitable?

 Mrs Readman responded to the Trust’s offer by stating that her career path and qualifications were in community nursing.
 Mrs Readman further stated that she had not worked in a hospital since 1985 and had no desire to revert to that type of work at this point in her working life.
 The Trust felt that this was an unreasonable position to take and so refused to pay Mrs Readman her statutory redundancy pay.

 The original Employment Tribunal agreed with the Trust’s analysis.
 However, the Employment Appeal Tribunal (EAT) felt that more consideration should have been given as to the reasons why Mrs Readman had refused the offer.
 The EAT felt that a subjective test should be used when making this assessment as opposed to a wholly objective test.

 The EAT felt that the reasons given by Mrs Readman for rejecting the offer (difficulties in adjusting to hospital work after 23 years of Community Nursing) were sound and justifiable and that as such it was not unreasonable for her to turn down the Trusts’s offer.

-The consequence of this ruling is that it opens the door for employees to raise all manner of objections to offers of seemingly suitable alternative employment.
+The consequence of this ruling is that employees can try to raise all manner of objections to offers of seemingly suitable alternative employment.
 While in the past employers may have been able to bat these objections away, employers will now have to give due consideration to the reasons and consider whether or not they constitute a sound and justifiable rationale for not accepting suitable alternative employment before they refuse to provide a redundancy payment.

 The likelihood is that, unless the employee’s reasons for not accepting the offer are very poor indeed, employers will need to pay redundancy payments to avoid Employment Tribunal hearings where the rationale will be assessed from the employee’s point of view thereby making the outcome very difficult to predict.